DiDawn/AuraBotPOE/README.md

 ## Installation
 ### Environment
-If your main account is an aura bot, and you are simply bored of manually following others, you can skip to [the next part](#download-python).
+If your main account is an aura bot, and you are simply bored by manually following others, you can skip to [the next part](#download-python).

 If you want to run the aura bot on another account to support you while you're playing, you will need to set up a new machine.
 Since you cannot run multiple instances of Steam on the same machine,